How TubeGrok works

 It groks across the whole thing

 For a video, you get a tight summary.
-For a playlist, a structured course.
-For a channel, a cross-video synthesis — the through-line, the recurring themes, and where sources disagree — using frontier open models.
+For a playlist or a channel, a cross-video synthesis — the through-line, the recurring themes, and where sources disagree — using frontier open models.

 4